How Your Smart Meter Can Save You Money

 • Access outage SMS services

-With a smart meter, it may be possible to register with your Energy Provider to get sent a free SMS about any outages in your area and how long they think it’ll take to get up and running again.11As above This can help you plan your day and how to minimise inconveniences.
+With a smart meter, it may be possible to register with your Energy Provider to get sent a free SMS about any outages in your area and how long they think it’ll take to get up and running again.
+This can help you plan your day and how to minimise inconveniences.

 How do I get a smart meter and how much does it cost?